Human Resource Management

 K-Win Activities (Kawasaki Workstyle Innovation)

 K-Win activities are currently integrated with Group management and have been expanded to include overall corporate innovation to change the corporate culture and employee awareness for the purpose of achieving the Group Vision 2030.
-Through these efforts to create more highly motivated employees who actively take on challenges, we are building organizations that create virtuous cycles of corporate value enhancement.
+Through these efforts to increase the number of employees who have a high level of motivation and feel that an environment is provided in which they can demonstrate their abilities, we are building organizations that create virtuous cycles of corporate value enhancement.

 Vision for Our Employees and Organization